modql/spec-joql/README.md

                 // default to give only "label.name" in this case. can do {timestamp: true, color: true}
                 labels: true,

+                // Advanced sub filtering (might be omitted by implementation)
                 $orderBy: ["!ctime"],

                 $filters: {